luzemario/OpenGD77_UserGuide_ptBR/OpenGD77_User_Guide_BR.md

 - Se o filtro de Timeslot estiver desligado, também será substituído.

-Para apagar os overrides, veja as seções [Mudando o Timeslot no modo DMR](#changing-timeslot-in-dmr-mode) e [Entrada Manual do número de TalkGroup](#manual-talkgroup-number-entry).
+Para apagar as substituições (overrides), veja as seções [Mudando o Timeslot no modo DMR](#changing-timeslot-in-dmr-mode) e [Entrada Manual do número de TalkGroup](#manual-talkgroup-number-entry).

 ### Mudando a largura de banda no modo FM

 - No modo FM, pressionar a tecla **Estrela** alterna entre largura de banda do canal entre 25kHz e 12.5kHz.

-### Controlling Tx power
+### Controlando a potência de transmissão (Tx power)

-The firmware has two main ways to control the output power:
+O firmware tem duas formas principais de controlar a potência de saída:

-1. The **Master** power control, which controls the power to both VFOs, and also all channels.
+1. O controle de potência **Mestre** (Master), que controla a potência de ambos os VFOs, e também todos os canais.
-2. **Channel** specific power.
+2. Potência específica do **Canal**.

-By default, all Channels are set to use the **Master** power, however this setting can be changed in the CPS (and also in the **Channel Details** screen), so that individual channels have their own custom power setting.
+Por padrão, todos os Canais  are set to use the **Master** power, however this setting can be changed in the CPS (and also in the **Channel Details** screen), so that individual channels have their own custom power setting.

 When a Channel has a custom power setting, the power will be displayed in a **Bold font**.